sasagawa888/eisl/documents/COMPILER.md

 ```

 The EISL compiler cannot compile this code.
-lambda is generated as a C function with a name at the top level.
+`lambda` generates a C function with a name at the top level.
-The locally defined function dfs function is called in lambda.
+The locally defined function `dfs` function is called from the lambda.
-The dfs function generated as a C local definition function cannot be referenced from the C function corresponding to the generated lambda.
+The `dfs` function generated as a C local definition function cannot be referenced from the C function corresponding to the generated lambda.

 Therefore, in such a case, please write without using labels as shown below.